alexpawlowski/one-click-hugo-cms/site/content/_index.md

     engineers, meet recruiters, and listen to great tech talks and tutorials from sponsors.
 sponsors:
-  - image: img/cityofknoxville.svg
+  - image: ''
-    text: ' '
+    text: ''
-  - image: img/knoxdevs.svg
+  - image: ''
-    text: ' '
+    text: ''
-  - image: img/kec.png
+  - image: ''
-    text: ' '
+    text: ''
 partners:
   - image: img/cityofknoxville.svg
-    text: ' '
+    text: 'City of Knoxville'
   - image: img/knoxdevs.svg
-    text: ' '
+    text: 'KnoxDevs'
   - image: img/kec.png
-    text: ' '
+    text: 'Knoxville Entrepreneur Center'
-values:
+faq:
-  heading: Our values
+  heading: Frequently Asked Questions
   text: >-
-    Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    You have questions?
+We have answers.
+Click below to learn more about what you need to know for this year's hackathon.
 ---